ooXavier/moowapp_server/README.md

 ## Performance number
 - V0.2.3 : Core 2 Duo 2,8Ghz can filter and add in DB up to 11 926 lines / second.
+- V0.2.6 : Core i7 3,4Ghz can filter and add in DB up to 18 901 lines / second (with 5x more data stored).